 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Severely affected individuals typically present between 3 to 6 months of age with increasing irritability and sensitivity to stimuli.
-Rapid neurodegeneration follows with death usually occurring by age 2.
-There are later onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression.
-The clinical course of Krabbe disease can be variable even within the same family.
-Treatment is mostly supportive, although hematopoietic stem cell transplantation has shown some success if treatment begins before neurologic damaged has occurred.
+Rapid neurodegeneration including white matter disease follows with death usually occurring by age 2.
+A small subset of individuals have late onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anywhere from age 6 months to the seventh decade of life.
+The clinical course of Krabbe disease can be variable, even within the same family.
+Treatment is mostly supportive, although hematopoietic stem cell transplantation has shown some success if treatment begins before neurologic damage has occurred.

 Diagnosis of Krabbe disease